 Yes.
-Applicants working in disciplines outside of health research who wish to move into health research are eligible to apply.
+Applicants working in disciplines outside of health research who wish to move into health research and who meet the applicant suitability and eligibility criteria are eligible to apply.
+See Section 6 of the EIA 2024 Guidance Notes for further details.